-Strike does not undertake any work activities that involve the removal of asbestos containing material.
-Work activities that involve the disturbance and/or removal of asbestos containing materials will be contracted to a company with expertise in asbestos abatement.
+Canadian Plains Energy Services (CPES) will only undertake work activities that involve the removal of low risk asbestos containing material.
+Work activities that involve the disturbance and/or removal of high risk asbestos containing materials will be contracted to a company with expertise in asbestos abatement.
 This safe work practice was developed for informational purposes.